 Freescale and the Freescale logo are trademarks of Freescale Semiconductor, Inc., Reg.
 U.S. Pat. & Tm.
 Off.
 All other product or service names are the property of their respective owners.
-ARM and ARM Cortex-A9 are registered trademarks of ARM

-© 2015 Freescale Semiconductor, Inc.
+ARM, ARM Powered, and Cortex are registered trademarks of ARM Limited (or its subsidiaries) in the EU and/or elsewhere.
+All rights reserved. © 2016 Freescale Semiconductor, Inc.